suika2engine/suika2/README.md

 ## Portability

-Games made with Suika2 runs on Windows, macOS, Web browsers, iPhone, iPad, Android, Linux, FreeBSD, NetBSD, and some consoles.
+Games made with Suika2 run on Windows, macOS, Web browsers, iPhone, iPad, Android, Linux, FreeBSD, NetBSD, and some consoles.

-Suika2 consists of the platform independent layer (PIL) and the hardware abstraction layer (HAL).
+Suika2 consists of a platform independent core and a hardware abstraction layer (HAL).
-The PIL is written in ANSI C, the most portable programming language in the world.
+The core is written in ANSI C, the most portable programming language in the world.
-HAL implementations are currently written in C, C++, Objective-C and Java.
+The HAL implementations are currently written in C, C++, Objective-C and Java.

 If we would like to port Suika2 to a new target platform, we are only required to write a thin HAL.